Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-At 2,158 metres long, Southend Pier is the longest pier in the world.
+At 2,158 metres long, Southend pier is the longest pier in the world.
 Built in the early 1800’s, it is the towns main landmark and has had a long and interesting history.
 Sir John Betjeman even once famously said that “the Pier is Southend, Southend is the Pier”.

-The pier is open to the public every day and costs £2 to walk down or £5 for a return journey on the pier train.
+Southend pier is open to the public every day and costs £2 to walk down or £5 for a return journey on the pier train.
 A leisurely walk will take around 20 mins each way, and at the end, you can stop for a hot coffee at the small cafe and check out the lifeboat station.

-The Adventure Park
+Southend Adventure Park

-Sitting on the seafront next to the pier, Adventure Island is home to over 60 rides and attractions.
-From loop-de-loop rollercoasters and a mega drop to more family-friendly water rides and bumper cars.
+Sitting on the seafront next to the pier, Adventure Island is home to over 60 rides and attractions, from loop-de-loop rollercoasters and a mega drop to more family-friendly water rides and bumper cars.
 There is even a 9 hole adventure golf course.
 If you book online in advance, an unlimited access band for all rides will set you back just £23.20pp.

 It’s an English seaside town… guess what food you’ll find?
-Good ol’ fish and chips of course!
+Good old fish and chips of course!
 Walking down by the seafront you’ll find an abundance of cafes and food stalls serving the classic British dish (find a list of chippy’s here).
 And for dessert, it’s got to be a bag of hot, sugar-coated doughnuts from The Three Shells.

 If you’re looking for something a little fancier you can also try the Fisherman’s Wharf Restaurant.
 With a prime location overlooking the water and pier, the menu includes a wide selection of fish and seafood, as well as grills, steaks and vegetarian dishes.